-The Industrial and Provident Societies Acts 1965 to 2002 require the Committee of Management to prepare Financial Statements for each financial year which give a true and fair view of the state of affairs of the Cooperative and of the surplus or deficit of the Cooperative for that period.
+The Co-operative & Community Benefit Societies Act 2014 requires the Committee of Management to prepare Financial Statements for each financial year which give a true and fair view of the state of affairs of the Co-operative and of the surplus or deficit of the Co-operative for that period.
 In preparing those Financial Statements, the Committee of Management is required to:-

-- select suitable accounting policies and then apply them consistently; - make judgments and estimates that are reasonable and prudent; - state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the Financial Statements; - prepare the Financial Statements on the going concern basis unless it is inappropriate to presume that the Co-operative will continue in business; - prepare a statement on Internal Financial Control.
+- select suitable accounting policies and then apply them consistently; - make judgments and accounting estimates that are reasonable and prudent; - state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the Financial Statements; - prepare the Financial Statements on the going concern basis unless it is inappropriate to presume that the Co-operative will continue in business; - prepare a statement on Internal Financial Control.

-The Committee of Management is responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Co-operative and to enable them to ensure that the Financial Statements comply with the Industrial and Provident Societies Act 1965 to 2002, the Housing (Scotland) Act 2010 and the Determination of Accounting Requirements 2012.
+The Committee of Management is responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Co-operative and to enable them to ensure that the Financial Statements comply with the Co-operative and Community Benefit Societies Act 2014, the Housing (Scotland) Act 2010 and the Determination of Accounting Requirements 2012.
 They are also responsible for safeguarding the assets of the Co-operative and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
 It is also responsible for ensuring the Co-operative's suppliers are paid promptly.